We recommend that users in your organization use Gmail to review and manage spam messages they receive.

 No. Although we’re changing the way users view and manage spam, we’re not changing the way valid emails are delivered to your users.

 Can I continue to send mail through Gmail to my on-premises server?

 Yes.
 You can continue to use Gmail for spam and antivirus filtering, and then route mail to an on-premises mail server.

 Can I review spam with methods other than Gmail?

 Yes.
-G Suite supports several ways for administrators to manage spam.
+Google Workspace supports several ways for administrators to manage spam.
 However, we recommend that your users view and manage spam messages only with Gmail.

 Can I use Gmail web and mobile apps as the spam quarantine only, so that messages marked "not-spam" are routed on-premise automatically?